 Born and raised in Shaker Heights, OH, Willard began his career by spending a year at Chicago's famed Second City.

-Bridget (Jones) Nelson was a writer and performer on Mystery Science Theater 3000 playing such roles as Nuvenna: Woman Of The Future, Drunk Girl, Lisa Loeb and Mr. B Natural.
+Bridget Jones Nelson was a writer and performer on Mystery Science Theater 3000 playing such roles as Nuvenna: Woman of the future, Drunk Girl, Lisa Loeb, Flavia Roman Princess and Mr. B Natural.

 Mary Jo Pehl is a former writer and villain on Mystery Science Theater 3000.
 In addition to playing the evil nemesis Pearl Forrester, she also played an array of bit parts, including a space mom, an overly-friendly neighbor, a trailer trash party girl, and Jan-In-The-Pan, a head without a body.

 Conor Lastowka has worked as a writer for RiffTrax since 2006.